Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Reaction_conditions/Readme.md

 - __pH_value__
   - Type: posfloat
   - Description: The value of the pH.

-- __detected_in__
-  - Type: string
-  - Description: Solution in which the pH was measured (e.g. in buffer before addition to reaction).

 - __detected_when__
   - Type: string
-  - Description: Timepoint at which the pH was measured.
-It includes whether it was measured before, during, or after the reaction and whether all components of the reaction solution were already present or if some         were added after the measurement.
+  - Description: Specification of the timepoint at which the pH was measured.
+It includes whether the pH value was measured before, during, or after the reaction and whether all components of the reaction solution were     already present or if some were added after the measurement.

 - __detected_how__
   - Type: string